-The AT91FR4081 is a member of the Atmel AT91 16/32-bit Microcontroller family, which is based on the ARM7TDMI processor core.
-The processor has a high-performance 32-bit RISC architecture with a high-density 16-bit instruction set and very low power consumption.
-In addition, a large number of internally banked registers result in very fast exception handling, making the device ideal for real-time control applications.
-The eight-level priority-vectored interrupt controller, together with the Peripheral Data Controller, significantly enhance real-time device performance.
+The AT91R40008 microcontroller is a member of the Atmel AT91 16/32-bit microcontroller family, which is based on the ARM7TDMI processor core.
+This processor has a high-performance, 32-bit RISC architecture with a high-density, 16-bit instruction set and very low power consumption.
+Furthermore, it features 256K bytes of on-chip SRAM and a large number of internally banked registers, resulting in very fast exception handling, and making the device ideal for real-time control applications.